OutSystems/docs-odc/src/eap/architecture/networking.md

 ![Platform network architecture](images/cloud-network-platform-diag.png "Platform network architecture")

-Legend: gray line - network route of a request; dotted blue line - network route of a response.

 ### Runtime

 Apps run as app containers in the Runtime with secure REST API endpoints.
 HTTPS secures the communication between the client and the browser.